Additional Search Options

 - the Canadian Food Inspection Agency'sgrant date for plant variety denominations;

-- the date that geographical indications for wines and spirits have been entered on the list; and
+- the date that geographical indications have been entered on the list; and

 - the date that Royal Canadian Legion marks are granted protection pursuant to An Act respecting the Royal Canadian Legion.

 Add Vienna Classification codes

 The Vienna Classification codes describe figurative elements of trademark designs.
 You can type the codes directly in the search text boxes and select the search field "Vienna code" or type words from the Vienna codes description and select the field "Vienna description".